Jamaica women's national football team

 The Jamaica women's national football team, nicknamed the "Reggae Girlz", represents Jamaica in international women's football.
 They are one of the top women's national football teams in the Caribbean region along with Trinidad and Tobago and Haiti.
 In 2008, the team was disbanded after it failed to get out of the group stage of Olympic Qualifying, which notably featured the United States and Mexico.
 The program was restarted in 2014 after a nearly six-year hiatus, finishing second at the 2014 Women's Caribbean Cup after losing 1–0 against Trinidad and Tobago in the final.
 The team is backed by ambassador Cedella Marley, the daughter of Bob Marley; she helps raise awareness for the team, encourages development, and provides for it financially.
 Jamaica qualified for the FIFA Women's World Cup for the first time in 2019, but the team was eliminated after losing all its matches in the group stage.
 At the 2023 World Cup Jamaica made the Round of 16 for the first time, after holding both France and Brazil to 0–0 draws and winning their first ever match at a World Cup against Panama 1–0.
+Jamaica is set to co-host the 2031 FIFA Women's World Cup along with Costa Rica, Mexico and United States, giving them an automatic qualification as co-host.